trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 - Client `newableFactory` assertions that preserve vendored callable-plus-new API facades are compatibility boundaries unless the public constructor API is intentionally redesigned.
+- Base `AsyncProcessor`, `Flow`, and `FlowProcessor` callable-plus-newable export assertions are compatibility boundaries unless the public constructor API is intentionally redesigned.

 ## Acceptance For Final Loop Completion